Adult Opportunities

 Instructors

-Kristy A. Belton, certified forest therapy guide, Prairie Pathways
+Kristy Belton, certified forest therapy guide, Prairie Pathways

 Cindy Crosby, author and naturalist

 Cindy Crosby is the author, compiler, or contributor to more than 20 books, including The Tallgrass Prairie: An Introduction, co-author of Tallgrass Conversations: In Search of the Prairie Spirit and author of Chasing Dragonflies: A Natural and Cultural History (Northwestern University Press, 2020).
-She is a prairie steward at the Schulenberg Prairie of The Morton Arboretum and Nachusa Grasslands; she coordinates dragonfly monitoring programs at both sites.
+She is a prairie steward at the Schulenberg Prairie and Nachusa Grasslands, and she coordinates dragonfly monitoring programs at both sites.
 She earned a master’s degree in natural resources at University of Wisconsin–Stevens Point.
-She blogs each week at Tuesdays in the Tallgrass.
-She teaches natural history and trains naturalists in the Chicago region.
-Find out more on her website.
+She blogs each week at Tuesdays in the Tallgrass, and she teaches natural history and trains naturalists in the Chicago region.
+Learn more on her website.

 Katie Vota, art professor, School of the Art Institute of Chicago